ifElseCode/projectBlog/README.md

 To make sure that projectBlog is working as it should, make some changes to a file and save these.
 Refresh your browser and you will see the changes that you made.
 If this doesn't work, you may have to go back to step 4.

 # Git Workflow
+Note, everything within angled brackets (eg, `<filename>`) refers to text that you will change depending on the context.
+They serve as a placeholder.

-## 1. Pull master branch
+## 1. Pull Master Branch
-To make sure you're working with the latest code, ensure you've got the latest code in the master branch.
-To do this, type `git pull origin master` while on the master branch.
+To make sure you're working with the latest code, ensure you've got the latest code in the **master branch**.
+To do this, type `git pull origin master` while on the **master branch**.
 Only then should you create you own branch.

 ## 2. Create Your Branch
 After pulling the latest code, you'll want to branch off master.
 To do so, type `git checkout -b feature/myBranch`.
 That will create a branch titled "feature/myBranch" and will checkout it out for you.
 Now you're ready to make changes to the code without effecting the master.
+(Of course, you'll want to name your branch something more descriptive than "myBranch".
+Speak to your team members about how best to do this).

-## 3. Commit changes to my branch and push
+## 3. Commit to My Branch and Push
+Once you're finished coding and ready to submit it, you'll need to add it to the staging area and then commit it to your repo before pushing it to GitHub.
+To add it to staging, you can either type `git add <filename>` to add a single file, or you can type `git add .` to add every modified file to the staging area.
+We'll use this latter command more often.
+Once you've added it to the staging area, you'll then make a commit to your branch.
+To do this, enter `git commit -m "<message describing the commit>"`.
+Make your commit message short but descriptive.
+Now your working tree is clean.
+Once you've done that, push your branch to GitHub by typing `git push origin <branch name>`.

-## 4. Checkout master and then pull master
+## 4. Checkout and Pull Master
+Move from your branch and checkout the **master branch** by typing `git checkout master`.
+Once you're on the **master branch**, pull the latest master branch from GitHub by typing `git pull origin master`.
+Since you started working on your branch, there may have been some recent changes to the **master branch**.

-## 5. Checkout my branch, merge master into my branch and resolve any conflicts.
-Then push my branch again
+## 5. Checkout my Branch, Merge Master Branch Into my Branch and Push my Branch Again

 ## 6. Open a pull request between my branch and master (there should be no conflicts)